Support us | Visit us | Contact us

 Models of developmental and acquired language disorders have evolved separately.
 At our Discussion meeting in London, the focus will be on opportunities for sharing methods and concepts.
 At this Satellite meeting we will discuss key questions that can be addressed from both perspectives, and find common ground – or else identify research strategies for resolving differences.

-Biographies of the key contributors are available below and you can also download the draft programme (PDF).
+Biographies of the key contributors are available below and you can also download the programme (PDF).
 Recorded audio of the presentations will be available on this page shortly after the event.

 Enquiries: Contact the events team